What Are My Rights When I’m Pulled Over in Florida?

 A police officer is required to have a valid reason for pulling you over and detaining you.
 Otherwise, the traffic stop is unlawful.
 However, a traffic stop is not the time to argue this point with the police officer.

+Is Florida a stop and id State?
+In Florida, you are expected to identify yourself when an officer stops you because you are suspicious of a crime.
 Since almost every driver is likely to be stopped at least once by the police during their lifetime, it is important to understand your legal rights during a traffic stop.
 It is equally important to know what to do and what not to do if you are pulled over in Florida.

 Stop Your Vehicle at the First Safe Location